Mattias Norlinder: Playing career

-Europe
+Sweden

-As a youth, Norlinder played junior hockey for Modo Hockey in the J20 SuperElit, winning the 2019 J20 SuperElit championship.
+As a youth, Norlinder played junior hockey for MoDo Hockey in his country's J20 SuperElit, winning the Anton Cup and Playoffs MVP award in 2019.

-He made his professional debut for Modo in the HockeyAllsvenskan during the 2018–19 season, playing 14 games with two goals and four assists.
-In March 2019, he signed a one-year professional contract with Modo.
-In the 2019–20 season, he played 34 games for Modo with seven goals and eleven assists.
-Despite missing time with a concussion, he was named the best junior (Guldgallret) in the HockeyAllsvenskan that season.
+During the 2018–19 season, he made his professional debut for the team in the HockeyAllsvenskan ranks, appearing in 14 games with two goals and four assists over that span.
+In March 2019, he signed a one-year professional contract with the team.
+The following year, despite missing time with a concussion, Norlinder was named as the best junior (Guldgallret) in the HockeyAllsvenskan.

-He was loaned to Frölunda HC in the 2020–21 SHL season, playing 37 games with five goals and five assists after missing time with a shoulder and a knee injury.
+In 2020–21, he was loaned to Frölunda HC of the top-tier Swedish Hockey League (SHL), registering five goals and five assists across 37 games played.

 North America

-Norlinder was drafted by the Montreal Canadiens of the National Hockey League (NHL) in the third round, 64th overall, of the 2019 NHL entry draft.
-The Canadiens signed Norlinder to a three-year, entry-level contract on 3 June 2021.
-On 6 November 2021, Norlinder made his North American professional debut with the Canadiens' American Hockey League (AHL) affiliate, the Laval Rocket, in a 4–0 loss against the Syracuse Crunch.
-Norlinder made his NHL debut with the Canadiens in a 6–0 loss against the Pittsburgh Penguins on 18 November 2021.
-On 27 November 2021, he scored his first NHL point with an assist in a 6–3 win against the Penguins.
-Having played six games with the Canadiens before returning to the Rocket, Norlinder was later reassigned on loan to continue his development and return to Swedish club, Frölunda HC, for the remainder of the season on 16 December 2021.
+Selected by the Montreal Canadiens of the National Hockey League (NHL) in the third round (64th overall) of the 2019 NHL entry draft, Norlinder was signed to a three-year, entry-level contract by the team on 3 June 2021.
+That November, he made his North American professional debut with the Canadiens' American Hockey League (AHL) affiliate, the Laval Rocket, followed by his NHL debut with Montreal in a 6–0 loss against the Pittsburgh Penguins on 18 November 2021.
+On 27 November 2021, Norlinder recorded his first NHL point with an assist in a 6–3 win against the Penguins.
+Having played six NHL games before returning to the Rocket, he was later reassigned on loan to continue his development overseas with Frölunda HC for the remainder of their SHL season on 16 December 2021.

-Norlinder returned to North America for the 2022–23 season and played in 67 games with the Rocket scoring two goals and 19 points.
-He was assigned to Laval to begin the 2023–24 season.
-Norlinder was recalled by Montreal on 21 November 2023 after Jordan Harris suffered a significant injury.
-However, he saw no playing time with the Canadiens and, after David Savard came back from injury, he was returned to Laval on 10 December.
+Returning to North America for the 2022–23 campaign, Norlinder appeared in 67 games with the Rocket scoring two goals and 19 total points.
+He was again assigned to Laval to begin the 2023–24 season.
+However, after fellow defenceman Jordan Harris suffered a significant injury, Norlinder was recalled by Montreal on 21 November 2023.
+Collectively, he saw no playing time with the Canadiens and, after veteran David Savard rejoined the lineup, he was returned to Laval on 10 December.

-Return to Europe
+Return to Sweden

-Prior to the beginning of the NHL free agency period, Norlinder was not tendered a qualifying offer by the Canadiens before the deadline of 30 June 2024, making him an unrestricted free agent.
-On 2 September, after Norlinder trained with former club Modo Hockey in the preseason, the team began a crowdfunding campaign to raise ($97,500) in additional funds to sign him.
-On 4 September, Norlinder officially signed a two-year contract with the team, turning down an offer from the Canadiens to do so.
+Prior to the beginning of the NHL free agency period, Norlinder was not tendered a qualifying offer by the Canadiens before the deadline of 30 June 2024, therefore making him an unrestricted free agent.
+Having trained with former club MoDo Hockey during the 2024–25 preseason, the team began a crowdfunding campaign to raise ($97,500) in additional funds to sign him.
+On 4 September 2024, Norlinder officially agreed to a two-year contract with the foregoing, turning down an offer from the Canadiens to do so.

-Following MoDo's relegation to the HockeyAllsvenskan after just one season, Norlinder ended his tenure to continue in the SHL with Brynäs IF on a two-year contract on 9 May 2025.
+Following MoDo's relegation to the HockeyAllsvenskan after just one season, Norlinder ended his tenure to continue in the SHL with Brynäs IF on a two-year deal in May 2025.